Temitope-Portfolio/Predictive-models/README.md

 # PROJECT 2: Data Analysis for Predicting Wine Quality With Machine Learning

 ### Overview
-A python project I worked on with a case study that predicts wine quality, in this case, red wine.
-I am working on this project using python on Jupyter notebook.
+A Python project I worked on with a case study that predicts wine quality, in this case, red wine.
+I am working on this project using Python on Jupyter Notebook.

 ### Goal

 Provide insight and predict the quality of the wine based on the features of the wine using a classification model.

 ### Analysis Approach

 This dataset can either be worked on as a classification or a regression model.
 I chose to work with classification model so as to get more accuracy on the wine quality.

 ### Dataset Information
 This dataset is gotten from UCI https://archive.ics.uci.edu/ml/datasets/Wine+Quality machine learning repository.
-The classes are ordered and not balanced that means a high number of samples are focused on only one class.
+The classes are ordered and not balanced which means a high number of samples are focused on only one class.
 The dataset needs to be balanced so as to get the accuracy correctly.
-Poor and excellent wines will be spotted by the few outliers.
+The few outliers will spot poor and excellent wines.

 Each wine sample has the following characteristics: